DoSOCSv2/DoSOCSv2/README.md

 To scan a package and store its information in the database:

     $ dosocs2 scan package.tar.gz
+    dosocs2: package_tar_gz: package_id: 456
+    dosocs2: running nomos on package 456

+In the default configuration, if a scanner is not specified, only `nomos` is run by default.
+One can use the `-s` option to explicitly specify which scanners to run:

+    $ dosocs2 scan -s nomos_deep,dependency_check package.tar.gz
-    package_id: 456
+    dosocs2: package_tar_gz: package_id: 456
+    dosocs2: running nomos_deep on package 456
+    dosocs2: running dependency_check on package 456

-No document has been created yet.
+After `dosocs2 scan`, no SPDX document has yet been created.
 To create one in the database (specifying the package ID):

     $ dosocs2 generate 456
-    document_id: 123
+    dosocs2: (package_id 456): document_id: 123

 Then, to compile and output the document in tag-value format: